HAN-Siyu/LEOPARD/README.md

 *Thank you for checking our LEOPARD!*

-*Any questions regarding LEOPARD please drop an email to siyu.han@tum.de or post it to [issues](https://github.com/HAN-Siyu/LEOPARD/issues).*
+*Any questions regarding LEOPARD please drop an email to the zookeeper Siyu Han (siyu.han@tum.de) or post it to [issues](https://github.com/HAN-Siyu/LEOPARD/issues).*

 ## Habitat